Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Touschek polarimeter

-An evolution in time of the measured quantity $\Delta (t)$ in the conditions when the acceleration up to the target energy is just done but the compensating solenoids stay switched off can be described as follows.
-At the 'auxiliary energy' the ratio of the bunch currents is adjusted to a level of $(I_1/I_2-1)\times 100\approx -(1\div2)\%<0$.
-This is due to the necessity to minimize a slope of the dependence $\Delta (t)$ as a whole and an associated systematic error.
-For this purpose we kick out portion by portion the redundant bunch particles using the VEPP-4M inflector.
-If the bunch current ratio mentioned above is provided then $\Delta(t)>0$ during all time of observation.
-Depolarization process is enhanced during crossing of the critical energy area and goes on after completion of the acceleration and setting of the target energy.
-By this reason the quantity $\Delta (t)$ grows in a positive direction by the law close to the exponential one.
-The characteristic time of this growth for the given target energy is calculated (see Fig.3).
-Polarization in the beam drops to zero and then another process becomes dominating - a relaxation due to a difference of the bunch currents.
-Because of a difference in the IBS beam lifetime the quantity $\Delta (t)$ begins to change in the negative direction.
+Time evolution of the measured quantity $\delta f(t)$ in the conditions when the acceleration to the target energy was just done, but the compensating solenoids stay switched off can be described as follows.
+At the 'advance energy', the ratio of the bunch currents is adjusted to a level of $\delta N\approx 1\div2\%$ because of the necessity to minimize the slope of the dependence $\delta f (t)$ as a whole and the associated systematic error.
+For this purpose, we kick out portion by portion the redundant bunch particles using the VEPP-4M inflector.
+If the bunch current ratio mentioned above is provided, then $\delta f(t)>0$ during all the time of observation.
+The depolarization process is enhanced during crossing of the critical energy area and goes on after completion of the acceleration to the target energy.
+By this reason, the quantity $\delta f(t)$ grows somewhat exponentially in the positive direction.
+The characteristic time of this growth for a given target energy is calculated (see Fig.~\ref{fig:Time}).
+The polarization in the beam drops to zero and then another process becomes dominating --- relaxation due to the difference in the bunch currents.
+Because of the difference in the IBS beam lifetime, the quantity $\delta f(t)$ begins to change in the negative direction.
 Asymptotically, it goes to zero.